 First, our tool can only provide useful starting information.
-An employee's true market value is whatever they can find on the open market.
-At the end of the day, they may simply be able to find a better offer than you think they're worth.
+Your true market value is whatever you can find on the open market.
+At the end of the day, if you're unsatisfied with your offer, your only true alternative may be to apply for more jobs and find a better offer.

-Keeping that in mind, the first step with this tool is to use the worker's traits to identify the appropriate range.
-As you do, carefully consider each of their traits to see if you belong on the high or low side of the range.
+Keeping that in mind, the first step with this tool is to use your traits to identify the appropriate range.
+As you do, carefully consider each of your traits to see if you belong on the high or low side of the range.
 Use this by-trait consideration to identify a point in the range that best fits your traits.
-Remember though, rather than provide you an absolute indicator of what they should be paid, the results offer a useful starting number for negotiations.
+Remember though, rather than provide you an absolute indicator of what you should be paid, the results offer a useful starting number for negotiations.

-Part of the challenge in negotiations and searching is that a worker will provide different value to different companies.
-They might be the perfect missing piece at one company, while their skills are redundant or underused at another.
-An applicant with extensive design experience may do a wonderful job in a non-senior technician role, but the value they provide your company in that may not justify the salary their design skills command.
-Seeking out the perfect fit is critical to filling a position at the lowest cost to your company.
+Part of the challenge in negotiations and searching is that you may provide different value to different companies.
+You might be the perfect missing piece at one company, while your skills are redundant or underused at another.
+Seeking out that perfect fit is important to maximizing your pay.